adadle/dev_env_init/README.md

 OpenTools
 =========

-Some tools used in work.
+Some tools/scripts used in work/mac.